aleaicr/PSAPB/README.md

 This repository contains the files and source code to probabilistically assess the lateral performance of pedestrian bridges under crowd-induced lateral vibrations.
 The method is explained in our publication:

-Contreras A., Fermandois G. (year) - Probability of exceeding serviceability criteria for crowd-induced lateral vibrations in footbridges
+Contreras, A., Fermandois, G. (year) - Probability of exceeding serviceability criteria for crowd-induced lateral vibrations in footbridges
 doi:

 ## Methodology